 A challenge Only Becomes an obstacle when you bow down to it…..
 Ray davisTweet

-- Always looks for opportunities – (reflect on your learning regularly)
+- Always look for opportunities – (reflect on your learning regularly)

 Our only limitations are those we set up in our own mindsTweet

-Some of the traits of people with fixed mindset
+Some of the traits of people with a fixed mindset